Best time to find cheap flights, 4% potential price drop

 Tuesday is currently, on average, the cheapest day to fly to Accra.
 Flying on Friday will result in higher flight prices.

 What time of day is cheapest to fly to Accra?

 Accra flights can be made cheaper if you choose a flight at midday.
-Booking a flight in the afternoon will likely mean higher prices.
+Booking a flight in the evening will likely mean higher prices.